haroldallen/Foxlmind/README.md

 It's easy to remember anything with Foxlmind - whether it's in need of an in-depth explanation or simple steps.

 ## Totally local.
 Maximum security.
+We don't collect any data about you - you don't even need to log in to use Foxlmind - and your posts are stored locally (on your computer).
+Don't trust us?
+Check our source, right here on GitHub.